Is Collaborative Practice right for you?

 Typically, the parties and their attorneys work together to select a collaborative team early in the case process.
 Team members are chosen to address the specific needs of the case.
 For some, this may be a small team of the parties and their attorneys.
 However, if there is a complex financial situation, a financial expert may be brought on to help ensure that both parties can successfully transition to financial independence and understand potential tax impact of their divorce.
 Similarly, cases that involve young children often benefit from a child specialist who can focus on develop a plan for shared parenting that serves the best interest of the children.

-If you believe our Collaborative process your benefit you and your partner and your family, please contact us today to schedule your free consultation.
+If you believe our Collaborative process your benefit you and your partner and your family, please contact us today to schedule your initial phone consultation.